 Import Status is a free service which is web-based.

 For export (cargo from the Netherlands to the United Kingdom): service Track & Trace Export

-By means of this existing service, you check whether the customs documents accompanying the cargo are known at the shortsea or ferry terminal prior to the driver’s departure.
-Without correctly pre-notified customs documents your driver will not be granted access to the terminal.
+By means of this existing service, you check whether the customs document accompanying the cargo is known at the shortsea or ferry terminal prior to the driver’s departure.
+Without correctly pre-notified customs document your driver will not be granted access to the terminal.